mircomacchi/FluentVCF/README.md

 <img src="images/FluentVCF.png" width="679" />

-FluentVCF is a comprehensive, Bioconductor compliant, R package to determine the mutation type for a set of single nucleotide variants in a genome.
+FluentVCF is a new, Bioconductor compliant, R package to determine the mutation type for a set of single nucleotide variants in a genome.